omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 * Oct 04.2021: This work is in progress.
 * Apr 27.2022: Mechanism supports both discrete and continuous models in section 2.
+* Since Jun 23.2022, this work applies zero-knowledge proof to solve some security flaws of the original design.

 # Table of Contents
  * [introduction](#introduction)